Serenitychic/nccs/_datasets/core.md

 * **Geographic information**: the location and service areas of nonprofits
 * **Time series data**: offer data from 1989 onward, which makes it possible to track trends in the nonprofit sector

-The current Core Data Series has been updated with the following features:
+The latest version of the Core Data Series has been updated with the following features:

-* Standardized variable names across all data sets
+* Standardized variable names and data types across all data sets
+* Updated data dictionaries that cover all data sets
+* A new ID column (**RTRN_ID**) that maps each row to a unique filing ID
+* A column (**DUP_RTRN_X**) that indicates the presence of multiple filings by the same EIN

 This makes it easier for users to construct panel data sets.

-A description of these variables is provided in the accompanying data dictionary.
+A description of these variables is provided in the accompanying data dictionaries.

 ## Versions